joseriveraphd/proj_sql/README.md

 # Year-on-year growth of top 6 complaint categories

 The top 6 categories in number of complaints has remained consistent from 2020 to 2021.
-Are these categories improving at all?
+Are these complaints decreasing or increasing on a year-over-year basis?
 What is the year-over-year growth for these top 6 categories?

 ``` sql